shazow/foundry.nix/README.md

 # foundry.nix

 Nix overlay for [foundry-rs/foundry](https://github.com/foundry-rs/foundry/) (including `forge`, `cast`, `anvil` and `chisel`)

 This repository is [auto-updated daily](https://github.com/shazow/foundry.nix/blob/main/.github/workflows/update-foundry-bin.yml) with the latest nightly binary release, which are pruned from upstream regularly.
-We also maintain a `monthly` branch for permanent releases that are not pruned.
+We also maintain a `stable` branch for the latest stable release, and a `monthly` branch for permanent nightlies that are not pruned.

 ## Usage: Showing off nix